 As we have seen through this article with innovative technologies like WebSockets, and the new challenges it addresses, there are a lot of operational issues developers might face when using WebSockets as their real-time solution.
 Load tests on these applications are a must and it helps us estimate the behavior of our real-time application under load.
 We also went through, step-by-step, on how to test a WebSocket-based application using LoadView, along with the EveryStep Web Recorder, which can be extremely helpful to uncover major problems inherent in the WebSocket architecture.

 Try the EveryStep Web Recorder now and see how easy it is to start scripting complex user scenarios.
 Sign up for the LoadView free trial and start running load tests for your WebSocket-based applications.
-You will get $20 in load testing credits to start.
+You will get up to 5 free load tests.
 Or schedule your own one-on-demo with one of our performance engineers.